inevertoldu/mqed/README.md

 <h3>3.
 Distribute the service</h3>
 You should obtain public IP address to open your own service.<br>
-If you are intested in renting web hosting service for python-based deep learning, please refer to <a href='https://www.unite.ai/best-gpu-hosting-providers/'>the web site</a>.<br>
+If you are intested in renting web hosting service for python-based deep learning, please refer to <a href='https://www.unite.ai/best-gpu-hosting-providers/' target="_blank">the web site</a>.<br>
 In case of Linux, following commands make you run the service:<br>
 <b>pip install gunicorn</b><br>
 <b>nohup gunicorn -b 0.0.0.0:5000 app:app &</b><br><br>